maarten-dp/fast-alchemy/README.md

  - Prototyping an application where the ORM model is subject to change
  - Building a number of different model-based testcases without having to clutter your test files with SQLA models you will only use once

- The general philosophy is that the tool should be simple to use for simple to build use-cases, while still allowing the possibility for complex scenarios.
+ The general philosophy is that the tool should be simple to use for simple to build use cases, while still allowing the possibility for complex scenarios.
 This is why the code is built in a way that is non-invasive to already existing code.

 ## QuickStart